Child Law

 FTC complaint alleges Amazon’s Echo Dot Kids violates infant privacy regulation

-Echo Dot Kids, which has been available on the market for about a year, is an Alexa clever speaker with parental controls and its own family-focused capabilities.
+Echo Dot Kids, which has been available on the market for about a year, is an Alexa clever speaker with parental controls and family-focused capabilities.
 However, researchers from the Campaign for Commercial-Free Childhood and the Institute for Public Representation, a public-hobby law clinic at Georgetown University, found that the device collects transcripts of voice recordings and different statistics.
 To delete that info, the researchers say, mother and father must contact Amazon’s customer service.

 Related posts